jAnubhav/jAnubhav/README.md

 - I use Python and JavaScript as my primary languages.

-- Other Languages Known : C, C++, Java and Kotlin.
+- Other Languages Known : C, C++, Java, Kotlin and Solidity.